Home > City Guides > America’s Most Affordable Cities to Live in 2026

 • Unemployment Rate: 4.5%

-Living in New York doesn’t have to be expensive—Buffalo offers affordable living in Upstate New York that’s 34% lower than the state average.
-With significant savings on housing and healthcare in particular, it’s no wonder why Nickel City is one of the most affordable cities in America!
+Living in New York doesn’t have to be expensive—Buffalo offers affordable living in Upstate New York that’s 31% lower than the state average, and with home values 45% below the national average, it’s no wonder Nickel City is one of America’s most affordable cities!
 Furthermore, Buffalo’s strong housing market makes it one of the best cities for real estate.
 Add to that a growing job market with top employers like M&T Bank, Kaleida Health, and venue management company Delaware North, and Buffalo’s appeal is clear.
-The city also boasts a diverse food scene, popular attractions like the Buffalo Zoo and the Buffalo Museum of Science, and close proximity to the breathtaking views at Niagara Falls.
+The city also boasts a diverse food scene, popular Buffalo attractions like the Buffalo Zoo and the Buffalo Museum of Science, and close proximity to the breathtaking views of Niagara Falls.

 Search Form Find an Extra Space Storage facility near you